 Taking the writing course that is right for you is an important first step to developing the writing skills you’ll need both now and later.
 To earn a degree in any major, you will need to earn passing grades in two first-year writing courses, four writing-intensive courses in the Wright State Core (general education), and two writing-intensive courses in your major.

-How do I take the Writing Placement Test?
+How do I start or submit my Writing Placement Test?

 To submit your test, you will return to this page and log in again.
 When you do, you will receive instructions for submitting your test.